Emotions (Mariah Carey album): Background

+Writing and recording

-As writing for the album came under way, Carey had a falling out with Ben Margulies, the man whom Carey had written seven of the eleven songs on Carey's debut with.
-Together, the duo had written and produced seven songs for Carey's demo tape which she handed to Tommy Mottola.
-Their parting of ways was due to a contract Carey had signed prior to her signing with Columbia.
+As writing for the album came under way, Carey had a falling out with Ben Margulies, whom she had written seven of the eleven songs of her debut album, all of which were featured on her demo tape.
+Their parting of ways was due to a contract she had signed prior to her signing with Columbia.
 Carey had agreed to split not only the songwriting royalties from the songs, but half of her earnings as well, something she never thought twice about while writing songs in his father's basement.
 However, when the time came to write music for Emotions, Sony officials made it clear he would only be paid the fair amount given to co-writers on an album.
 Following the discussion, Margulies filed a lawsuit against Sony, claiming that under contract, he would be entitled to work with Carey, as well as reap extra benefits.
 After an almost one year lawsuit, the judge settled that Margulies was to earn ten percent of Carey's direct earnings from her record sales, not including an income from any other ventures.
 While settled, their relationship remained ruined, damaged by what Carey considered treachery.
 In an interview with Fred Bronson, Carey said the following regarding the contract: "I signed blindly.
 Later, I tried to make it right so we could continue...but he wouldn't accept it."
 After the settlement, Margulies spoke of his feelings on the matter, claiming he would hope to one day write again with Carey, placing most of the blame on the record label and concluding "Hopefully one day, art will prevail over business."